-AVIA 277 Instrument Rating II
+AVIA 277 5 Su, F, W, S Instrument Rating II

 Flight, simulator and ground training from the beginning of Phase 4 to the completion of Phase 5.
 Holding patterns, DME arcs, precision and non-precision approaches.
+The FAA knowledge test is also passed.